RohitMidha23/http-rohitmidha23.github.io/about.md

 Well..
 Okay.
-A strict non Man City nor Chelsea but a huge Real Madrid Fan!

-You desire even more?

-Fine, if you really insist.

 Ambitious, top achiever in a variety of fields, extroverted - introvert, highly well informed and well known(?), and well.. need I dwell into coding skills?